 Recruitment marketing, employer branding, talent pipelines, nurturing long-term relationships, among many other areas, will continue to grow in importance.
 Finding ways of combining all these different areas into a unified strategy that is effective at identifying, attracting and hiring the talent you need will ultimately be the key to success.

-This is where Avature is at a privileged position, from day one our platform was designed to be modular and to enable agility.
+This is where Avature is in a privileged position, from day one our platform was designed to be modular and to enable agility.
 We keep expanding into new fields, mostly encouraged by our clients, who often see a challenge and know they could solve it using Avature.
 The same applies to AI, which grows and evolves with our clients’ needs.